NavigationContentFooter

 • All LLMs on the Scaleway library support JSON mode and Structured outputs, however, the quality of results will vary in the schemaless JSON mode.

 • JSON mode: It is important to explicitly ask the model to generate a JSON output either in system prompt or user prompt.
-To prevent infinite generations, model providers most often encourage to ask the model for short JSON objects.
+To prevent infinite generations, model providers most often encourage users to ask the model for short JSON objects.

 • Structured outputs: Scaleway supports the JSON schema specification including nested schemas composition (anyOf, allOf, oneOf etc), $ref, all types, and regular expressions.